Sony nabbed the over-ear crown with the excellent WH-1000XM3 headphones in 2018 and, now, the champ is back with the new WH-1000XM4 model.

 Sony WH-1000XM4 vs WH-1000XM3 — Design

-If you were hoping for a radical redesign for this year’s Sony noise-cancellers, you’ll likely find yourself disappointed.
+If you were hoping for a radical redesign you’ll be disappointed.
 That conclusion is perhaps maybe a tad harsh as the original design is perfectly fine with its slim and elegant profile.

 The WH-1000XM4 headphones come with a slightly less visible NFC logo, and a new texture for the text along the headband.
 The NC/Ambient button has also been renamed to Custom this time around.